ddcovery/d_null_safety/README.md

 That said, I have to recognize that there is "small but substantial" differences between Dart and Typescript/Kotlin/C# that makes the second ones integration better than the Dart one.

-As You will see, my D proposals are aligned to Typescript/Kotlin/C# ones.
+As You will see, my D proposals must decide if they are aligned with Dart (not really), with Typescript (returning a null for nullable or default for not nullable), with C#/Swift (returning Nullable!T or a Range for std.algorithm compatibility) or, may be, a mix of them.

 ### The Dart (and Flutter) antipattern